 Signal OT Overheating of the device (OverTemperature) DC input will be switched off Non-critical Signal OVP • Overvoltage shutdown of the DC input occurs due to high voltage entering the device (OverVoltage) Critical!
-The device and/or the load could be damaged Signal OCP Shutdown of the DC input due to excess of the preset limit (OverCurrent) Non-critical, protects the source from excessive current drain Signal OPP Shutdown of the DC input due to excess of the preset limit (OverPower) Non-critical, protects the source from excessive power drain Signal PF DC input shutdown due to AC undervoltage or defect in the AC input (Power Fail) Critical on overvoltage!
+The device and/or the source could be damaged Signal OCP Shutdown of the DC input due to excess of the preset limit (OverCurrent) Non-critical, protects the source from excessive current drain Signal OPP Shutdown of the DC input due to excess of the preset limit (OverPower) Non-critical, protects the source from excessive power drain Signal PF DC input shutdown due to AC undervoltage or internal auxiliary supply defect (Power Fail) Critical on AC overvoltage!
 AC mains input circuit could be damaged